syncfusion-content/flutter-docs/Flutter/datagrid/accessibility.md

 ## Large fonts

 As `SfDataGrid` gets the widget from the user end for each cell, the font size in that widget will be automatically changed based on OS settings in Android and iOS platforms.
-To clearly view the cell content, the row heights in the Datagrid will be automatically adjusted based on `MediaQueryData.textScaleFactor`.
+To view the cell content clearly, the row heights in the Datagrid will be automatically adjusted based on the `MediaQueryData.textScaleFactor`.

 {% tabs %}
 {% highlight Dart %}